DonSanoj/Vindi-Craft/README.md

 # Vindi-Craft
-An Information website for a self-made resin craft business
+An Information website for a self-employment resin craft business